ACM40960/project-shubidiwoop/README.md

 5. Compare predicted odds with actual organization-provided odds.
 6. Translate odds to monetary terms, ensuring the house profits.

+### Machine Learning Algorithms

 - Principal Component Analysis (PCA) is a dimensionality reduction technique commonly used in machine learning to transform high-dimensional data into a lower-dimensional space while preserving as much variance as possible.
-In SportsStatPredict project, PCA has been used to extract meaningful features such as the team strengths, incorporating the home team advantage, from sports statistics data.
+In the project, PCA has been used to extract meaningful features such as the team strengths, incorporating the home team advantage, from sports statistics data.
 This has in turn been used to simulate the league standings, and the odds for a team to win a game.
 It can be seen that the first two principal components reflect more than 95% variability in the data.

 ```R
 team_data <- as.data.frame(t(Table285[, c("HF", "HA", "AF", "AA")]))# Standardize the data before performing PCA